-The program curriculum consists of 33 credit hours, including a 12-hour core, elected courses from the communication and other university departments, a written qualifying examination, and 6 credit hours toward completion of a final project or thesis.
+The program curriculum consists of 33 credit hours, including a 12-hour core, elected courses from the communication and other university departments, a written qualifying examination, and 6 credit hours toward completion of a thesis.

 All applications must be approved by the Graduate Program Coordinator, the Director for Graduate Studies for the Colleges of Arts and Sciences and the Graduate Dean.
 Students are admitted each semester and must meet the following requirements: